Skip to contents

 )

-report_2ome_sites(ribo = ribo_adj_annot_variableA, specie = "human", condition_col = "variableA", project_name = "name", comments = "./comment_2ome_variableA.Rmd")
+report_2ome_sites(ribo = ribo_adj_annot_variableA, specie = "human", condition_col = "variableA", project_name = "name", comments = "./path/to/comment_2ome_variableA.Rmd")

 report_diff_sites(ribo = ribo_adj_annot_variableA, specie = "human", condition_col = "variableA", project_name = "name", comparisons = comparisons, comments = "./comment_diff_site_variableA.Rmd")